ctrlallorg/CTRLall/src/word/font-options.md

       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Font options/Kerning examples.png' | url }}">
         <td>Kerning</td>
         <td>Adjusts spacing between certain pairs of characters to improve readability (A–V, A–W, T–o, L–T, Y–A).
 You can enable Kerning and also set the minimum font size for it to be applied.
 Why a minimum font?
-Because at small sizes (e.g. 10 pt body text), you can't really tell the difference, but at larger sizes in headings, titles or logos poor kerning is very noticable and looks awkward.</td>
+Because at small sizes (e.g. 10 pt body text), you can't really tell the difference, but at larger sizes in headings, titles or logos poor kerning is very noticeable and looks awkward.</td>
       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Font options/Ligatures examples.png' | url }}">
         <td>Ligatures</td>